Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 It is also worth considering the impact of not filing your case.
 If you have serious financial debt as a result of the extra surgeries and procedures caused by a defective Paragard IUD, you will have to manage those payments on your own until you pay them off.

 However, if you file a claim in the Paragard MDL and it is successful, you can use that to pay off those expenses.
-It isn’t your fault the IUD you were told was safe broke.
+It isn’t your fault that the IUD you were told was safe broke.
 You shouldn’t be solely responsible for paying for it.

 A significant settlement has been reported where Bayer, the company associated with the Mirena IUD, agreed to a $12.7 million settlement covering just over 4,000 cases involving the product, which moved around in the body and injured organs.
 This settlement averages out to around $30,000 per claim.